-The two artists would likely never have met without The Ghetto Biennale, a creative institution launched in 2009 that pairs international artists with artists from the Grand Rue neighborhood, gathered in a group known as Atis Rezistans (resistance artists).
-Working together since 2013, Lafleur & Bogaert is the most enduring collaboration to emerge from that event.
+Working together since 2013, the two artists would likely never have met without The Ghetto Biennale, a creative institution launched in 2009 that pairs international artists with artists from the Grand Rue neighborhood, gathered in a group known as Atis Rezistans (resistance artists).

 Lafleur & Bogaert gained international recognition for their acclaimed projects with Atis Rezistans / Ghetto Biennale at Documenta 15 in the St. Kunigundis church, receiving enthusiastic praise from both international and local media.
 In 2023, their work contributed to Atis Rezistans / Ghetto Biennale being awarded Exhibition of the Year by the International Association of Art Critics in Germany.

 At the invitation of Sammy Baloji, Lafleur & Bogaert participated in the 2024 edition of the Biennale of Lubumbashi in the Democratic Republic of Congo.
-Their subsequent retrospective exhibition at the Verbeke Foundation in Belgium featured selected collaborative works spanning from 2013 to the present, as well as a special presentation of their recent “J’aime RD Congo” project, created for the Biennale de Lubumbashi.
+Their subsequent retrospective exhibition at the Verbeke Foundation in Belgium featured selected collaborative works spanning from 2013 to the present.

-Lafleur & Bogaert are honoured to have received a project subsidy from the Flemish government in Belgium for both 2025 and 2026.
+Lafleur & Bogaert received a project subsidy from the Flemish government in Belgium for both 2025 and 2026.
 In addition, they have been named 2025 Artistic Research Initiative (ARI) Fellows, supported by the Mellon Foundation at Duke University in the United States.

-Lafleur & Bogaert will present their traveling “J’aime RD Congo” project at the White Cube of the Cercle d'Art des Travailleurs de Plantation Congolaise (CATPC) in Lusanga, DR Congo, in 2026.
+Opening in February 2026, Lafleur & Bogaert will participate in the 6th edition of the Kochi-Muziris Biennale in India.
+They are also honored to have been invited to present a solo exhibition at the White Cube of the Cercle d’Art des Travailleurs de Plantation Congolaise (CATPC) in Lusanga, DR Congo, in May 2026.

 Exhibitions